Haukipudas

 Haukipudas is a town and former municipality of Finland.
-It is located in the province of Oulu and part of the Northern Ostrobothnia region.
+It was located in the province of Oulu and is part of the Northern Ostrobothnia region.
 Its shore runs along the Gulf of Bothnia, with the river Kiiminkijoki running through the province.
 Along with Kiiminki, Oulunsalo and Yli-Ii municipalities it was merged with the city of Oulu on 1 January 2013.